Biohazardous Waste Operational Plan

-Liquid cultures and stocks may also be treated by addition of bleach solution (sodium hypochlorite) at a final minimum concentration of 5000 ppm available chlorine (a 1/10 dilution of Clorox or other consumer bleach solution) for a minimum of 30 minutes For liquid cultures or stocks that contain spore forming pathogenic organisms a freshly prepared 1/10 dilution of consumer bleach solution that has been acidified to a pH of 7 must be used After treatment with bleach the culture and bleach solution is disposed of to the sanitary sewer.
+Liquid cultures and stocks may also be treated by addition of bleach solution (sodium hypochlorite) at a final minimum concentration of 5000 ppm available chlorine (a 1/10 dilution of Clorox or other consumer bleach solution) for a minimum of 30 minutes.
+For liquid cultures or stocks that contain spore-forming pathogenic organisms, a freshly prepared 1/10 dilution of consumer bleach solution that has been acidified to a pH of approximately 7 must be used.
+After treatment with bleach, the culture and bleach solution is disposed of to the sanitary sewer.

 Human Blood and Body Fluids

-Solid waste that is produced at the Student Health Center (Neil J. Redfield Building) Patient Centered Family Medicine Clinic (Sports Medicine Center), the Family Medicine Center (Brigham Building) and the Endocrinology Clinic is picked up on a regular basis by a local biohazardous waste contractor (Waste Management).
-Waste generated at the off campus Mojave Mental Health Clinic (745 West Moana Lane, Suite 100) is picked by a local biohazardous waste contractor (Waste Management) on an as needed basis.
+Solid waste that is produced at the Student Health Center (Neil J. Redfield Building), is picked up for disposal on a regular basis by a local biohazardous waste contractor (Waste Management).

-Small volumes of solid waste are produced at the Athletics training facility (Cashell Field House) Weigand Fitness Center, and the Lombardi Recreation Center and is picked up as needed by a local biohazardous waste contractor (Waste Management) The contractor transports the waste to its facility where it is sterilized by autoclaving.
-The sterilized waste is then transported to the local landfill and buried.
+Solid waste that is produced at the Athletics training facility (Cashell Field House), Wiegand Fitness Center, and the Lombardi Recreation Center, is picked up as needed by a local biohazardous waste contractor (Waste Management).
+The contractor transports the waste to its facility where it is sterilized by autoclaving and then buried in the local landfill.

-On infrequent occasions, for example when there is a large volume of fluid or a large number of containers to dispose of, human blood or body fluids or solid waste contaminated with these materials may be disposed of through a licensed biohazardous waste contractor (e.g., Waste Management).
-Alternatively, human blood and body fluid waste may be sent off site through the U. S. Mail to a licensed biohazardous waste treatment facility (for example, Sharps Environmental Services Inc., Carthage, TX).
+On infrequent occasions, for example, when there is a large volume of fluid or a large number of containers to dispose of, human blood or body fluids or solid waste contaminated with these materials may be disposed of through a licensed biohazardous waste contractor (e.g., Waste Management).
+Alternatively, human blood and body fluid waste may be sent off-site through the U. S. Mail to a licensed biohazardous waste treatment facility.

 Human Cadavers and Human Anatomical Waste

-The University of Nevada School of Medicine (UNSOM) provides cadavers to University anatomy teaching programs and NSHE institutions as follows:
+The University of Nevada, Reno School of Medicine (UNR Med) provides cadavers to UNR anatomy teaching programs and NSHE institutions as follows:

 - 17 cadavers per year for gross anatomy laboratory